RealOrangeOne/date-group-py/README.md

 # Date Group
-Group a directory of files
+Group a directory of files.

+Dates are determined through multiple sources:

+- EXIF metadata
+- Date in filename

 ## Installation